ebrigham1/cakephp-error-email/README.md

 * skipEmail (array) - An array of exception/error classes that should never be emailed even if they are thrown Ex: [Cake\Network\Exception\NotFoundException::class, Cake\Network\Exception\InvalidCsrfTokenException::class]
 * throttle (bool) - Enable or disable throttling of error/exception emails.
 Throttling is only performed if its been determined the exact same exception/error has already been emailed by checking the cache.
 Errors/Exceptions are determined to be unique by exception/error class + exception/error message + exception/error code
 * throttleCache (string) - The cache configuration to use for throttling emails, the default is using the file cache driver with a 5 minute duration
-* skipThrottle (array) - An array of exception/error classes that should never be throttled even if they are thrown more than once within the normal throttling window Ex: ['App\Exception\FullfillmentException']
+* skipThrottle (array) - An array of exception/error classes that should never be throttled even if they are thrown more than once within the normal throttling window Ex: ['App\Exception\FullfillmentException'] These should be exceptions/errors you always want an email about every single time even if it spams your inbox.
-* toEmailAddress (string) - The email address to send these error/exception emails to, typically the dev team
+* toEmailAddress (string) - The email address to send these error/exception emails to, typically the dev team.
+This will override the to address provided by the email delivery profile if both are present.
-* fromEmailAddress (string) - The email address these emails should be sent from ex: noreply@yoursite.com
+* fromEmailAddress (string) - The email address these emails should be sent from ex: noreply@yoursite.com.
+This will override the from address provided by the email delivery profile if both are present.
 * environment (string) - Optional, with the default template this will be placed in both the subject and the body of the email so its easy to identify what environment the email was sent from Ex: local/staging/production.
 * siteName (string) - Optional, with the default template this will be placed in both the subject and the body of the email so its easy to identify what site the email was sent from.